 In KS1 key vocabulary is on display and may also be included in table- top word mats where appropriate.
-The knowledge organisers are a record of what is being taught, used as a reference for teachers and displayed on topic walls.
+The knowledge organisers are a record of what is being taught, used as a reference for teachers and may be displayed on classroom walls.

 Trips and field work are encouraged to enhance the children's learning experience.
-These are planned in advance by the Humanities Leaders to include the school site, local visits and field work away from the immediate area.
+These are planned in advance by the Humanities Leader, to include the school site, local visits and field work away from the immediate area.

-Classroom displays should be around the current topic and be used as a working wall to show the title of the unit, key vocabulary, and examples of the children's work.
-Where possible it would be good to have table top resources for the children to be able to explore and use relating to the topic, including some information books.
+Classroom displays are used as a working wall to show the title of the unit, key vocabulary, and examples of the children's work.
+Where possible, teachers should provide some table top resources for the children to be able to explore and use relating to the topic, including some information books.

-Pedagogy: The way we teach Geography & Our School Ethos Our carefully planned fieldwork trips allow pupils to apply their Geography skills and knowledge in a concrete way; resulting in a range of enriching experiences that are used to inspire our pupils.
+Pedagogy: The way we teach Geography & Our School Ethos

+Our carefully planned fieldwork trips allow pupils to apply their Geography skills and knowledge in a concrete way; resulting in a range of enriching experiences that are used to inspire our pupils.